Acknowledgments

 Robin Lund

-Of course, acknowlegements MUST begin with Rob Lund and his Complete Plating of the 3¢ U.S. Imperforate Stamp of 1851 - 1857.
+Of course, acknowledgements MUST begin with Rob Lund and his Complete Plating of the 3¢ U.S. Imperforate Stamp of 1851 - 1857.
 Without Rob's incredible achievement, there was nothing for me to work with.
 Thank you Rob for being so supportive and answering all my questions.

 The Platers